IEEE-GUC-SB/Qr-code-generator-Team-7/README.md

 Downlaod the .py file <br />
 put your excel file **In the same directory** <br />
 **Make sure** that your excel file is with the extention .xls <br />
-to convert xlsx to xls :  open your xlsx sheet --> file --> save as --> browse --> save as type : Excel 97-2003 Workbook Rename your excel sheet to **Book1**
+to convert xlsx to xls :  open your xlsx sheet --> file --> save as --> browse --> save as type : Excel 97-2003 Workbook <br />
+Rename your excel sheet to **Book1** <br />
-Make sure that the first column contains the Names and the second column cointains the E-mails , both **Without Headings** Run the .py file using any python compiler you like
+Make sure that the first column contains the Names and the second column cointains the E-mails , both **Without Headings** <br />
+Run the .py file using any python compiler you like <br />

 ### **Errors ?**
 write the following (one by one) in your python compiler comand prompt <br />